|MEETING PLACE:||The Lexington, 285 North Cache Street, Jackson, WY 83001|

 We are not able to provide a power source for recharging devices.
 To keep cameras, phones, GPS and other devices working you may need spare batteries or portable power.
 Options include compact portable solar panels that can recharge devices directly, portable power banks that store power, or a combo unit that can be charged before the trip and recharged with a built-in solar panel.

-Once you are on the river there is limited communication with the “outside world.”
+Once you are in the parks there is limited communication with the “outside world.”
 Cell phone service is not always available.
 Our guides carry satellite phones which are strictly used to call out in case of an emergency situation on the river.
 They can call out, but we cannot call them.
 Periodically the trip leader will check in with our office.
 If you have someone that needs to contact you about an emergency at home, they should call our office (800-346-6277).
 If possible, we will relay the message to you.
 For your family at home you should define for them what you consider an emergency and provide them with instructions to call our office in the event one occurs during your vacation.

 Fire activity frequently impacts the air quality on our trips, and occasionally wildfires may be present in the immediate vicinity of where we’re traveling.
 Smoke impacts are more likely in the latter-half of the summer season, so those with asthma or other respiratory conditions may wish to steer clear of this time frame.
 In general, we will not cancel a trip on account of smoky conditions, except in cases of clear danger to life or property.
 Necessary changes to logistics and/or destination may occur with very short notice as fire conditions are constantly changing.
 We will do our best to keep you apprised of excessively smoky conditions that can be foreseen for your upcoming trip, but we also encourage you to stay informed about local fire activity: https://inciweb.nwcg.gov/